-The Management Board is responsible for monitoring and implementing risk mitigation measures, and ensuring that the Bank operates within established risk parameters.
+The Management Board is responsible for monitoring and implementation of risk mitigation measures and ensuring that the Bank operates within established risk parameters.
 Risk Management function (Risk Management Group) is responsible for the overall risk management and compliance functions, ensuring the implementation of common principles and methods for identifying, measuring, managing and reporting both financial and non-financial risks.
 Risk Management function reports directly to the Chairman of the Management Board and indirectly to the Board of Directors.

 Credit, market and liquidity risks, both at the portfolio and transactional levels, are managed and controlled through a system of Credit Committees, Finance and Risk Management Committee (FRMC) and Risk Management Committee (FMC).
-In order to facilitate efficient and effective decision-making, the Bank established a hierarchy of credit committees, depending on the type and amount of the exposure.
+In order to facilitate efficient and effective decision-making process, the Bank established a hierarchy of credit committees, depending on the type and amount of the exposure.

 Both external and internal risk factors are identified and managed throughout the organisation.
-Special attention is given to revealing the whole list of risk factors and determining the level of adequacy of the current risk mitigation procedures.
+Particular attention is given to identifying the full range of risk factors and determining the level of assurance over current risk mitigation procedures.